Battle of Walaja: Troop deployment

-The battle
+Battle

 Khalid faced the Sassanids with about 5,000 cavalry and 10,000 infantry.
 Cavalry were divided into two equal divisions and deployed at the flanks.
 The strategy of the Persian commander in chief, Andarzaghar, was to go on the defensive and let the Muslims charge first.
 He planned to hold off their attacks until they were worn out, then launch a counter-attack to rout the weary Muslim army.
 The first phase of the battle went according to Andarzaghar's plan.
 Khalid ordered a general attack.
 The Sassanid army had reserves which they employed to replace their men in the front line, giving them the upper hand over the Muslim army and helping them to carry out their scheme to wear out their opponents.
 During this time, Khalid is said to have duelled with a Persian champion of gigantic proportions known as Hazar Mard (A Thousand Men) and killed him, which was a psychological victory for the Muslims.

 With the first phase over, the second phase began with the counter-attack of the Sassanid Persian army.
 Perhaps seeing signs of fatigue from the Muslim soldiers, Andarzaghar judged that this was the right moment for his counter-attack.
 At his command, the Sassanians, supported by the Persian heavy cavalry, carried out a general attack on the Muslim front.
 The Arabs were able to hold them off for some time, but the Persians pressed on.
 On Khalid’s instructions the Muslim centre started retreating slowly and in order while the wings held the ground.
 This created a crescent shaped front, allowing more and more Persian troops inside the formation.

 At this moment, Khalid gave a signal to his cavalry and they charged the Persian flanks.
 The two Rashidun light cavalry ambushing forces led by Dhiraar ibn al-Azwar and Suwaid ibn Muqarrin charged at incredible speed and struck the rear of the Persians.
 This mobility gave them an upper hand on the Sassanid heavy cavalry, resulting in a rout of the Persian cavalry.
 They attacked the flanks and rear of the Persian army and started encircling it.
 The main body of the Muslim army under Khalid ibn al-Walid resumed the attack against the Persian front, while at the same time extending its flanks to join with the cavalry and completely surround the Sassanids.
 The army of Andarzaghar was caught in a trap and could not escape.
 Recoiling from the assaults that came from all directions, the Sassanid army gathered in an unwieldy mass, unable to use their weapons freely.
 The battle was over, with heavy casualties inflicted on the Sassanid army.
 Nevertheless, a few thousand imperial soldiers managed to escape.
 Although Andarzaghar escaped Khalid’s encirclement, he got lost in the desert and died later out of thirst.